Shifat7/React-Shopping-Cart/README.md

 # React-Shopping-Cart
- An E-commerce simple mockup of shopping carts implementing UseContext
+ An E-commerce MVP of shopping carts management by implementing UseContext